 In fiscal year 2013, our CO2 emissions per vehicle were approximately 0.57 tons, a reduction of 21.8% from fiscal year 2005 level.

 Introducing renewable energy

 We are promoting the use of renewable energy sources appropriate to the location of each of our global plant sites.
 Since 2005, we have installed 10 power-generating wind turbines on the grounds of Nissan Motor Manufacturing (UK) Ltd., which together provide about 5% of the electricity used at the entire site.
 In Japan, Nissan is co-sponsoring the city of Yokohama's Y-Green Partner program for wind power generation.
+In addition, at the Zama Operation Center in Japan Nissan is developing small-scale hydropower generators, capable of creating around 0.5 kW of power from a drop of 2.5 meters from drainage pipes, and testing their usage in production plants.
 Nissan Motor Iberica, S.A. in Spain has set up solar energy panels.
 Nissan Mexicana, S.A. de C.V. in Mexico has installed facilities to produce hot water by solar power at its Cuernavaca Plant, and also started using energy generated from biogas in 2012, and wind power in 2013 in its Aguascalientes assembly plant, raising its renewable energy use ratio to 50%.
 In other words, starting in 2013 one of every two Nissan vehicles produced in Aguascalientes is assembled using sustainable resources.

 Power-generating wind turbines introduced on the grounds of Nissan Motor Manufacturing (UK) Ltd. in 2005

 Nissan is a partner in the "Yokohama Large-Scale Wind Power Project" in the city of Yokohama, Japan, and purchases energy generated there.